blacktop/ipsw/www/docs/guides/decompiler.md

 :::warning note
 I personally have NEVER gotten usable results from a local LLM, but maybe some of you have BEEFY machines and can run the 200B+ parameter models, my laptop would just self-destruct if I tried 💻🔥
 :::

+### OpenRouter (API access to multiple models)

+OpenRouter provides API access to a variety of models from different providers (OpenAI, Anthropic, Google, Meta, etc.) through a unified API.

+You must signup for and buy some API credits from https://openrouter.ai/ first.
+Then generate an API key and put it in your environment as `OPENROUTER_API_KEY` and `ipsw` will auto-detect this and use it via the `--dec-llm openrouter` provider.

+Optionally, set `OPENROUTER_CLIENT_TITLE` to identify your application in requests when reviewing credit usage activity.

 ## Getting Started